 Looking at the download figures for Cymera on the Play Store it looks to be quite a popular camera and editing application.
-As with Candy Camera it has beautifying functions like Facelift, Liquify: Which is an amazing tool if you have ever used it in Photoshop, as it allows you to make big things smaller and small things bigger… You can probably figure out how that is useful pretty quickly.
+As with Candy Camera, it has beautifying functions like Facelift and Liquify: Which is an amazing tool if you have ever used it in Photoshop, as it allows you to make big things smaller and small things bigger… You can probably figure out how that is useful pretty quickly.

 On top of that, there are also skin corrections and around 200 or more different kinds of makeup items and natural hair styling options available.
 If you feel as though that isn’t enough, there are even more tools available as in-app purchases from the Play Store.